TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/export-live-apps-cases.md

 > Case_Folder

 This determines which folder you want to export to.
+Note that you can use ~{ORGANIZATION}, to use the current organization name in your folder.

+For example:

+> Case_Folder=./Cases (~{ORGANIZATION})/

 ---
 ### Questions: